Stapes.js

 new.

 Note that until Stapes 0.6.0 the preferred way of creating new modules was by using Stapes.create.
-This has been deprecated by subclass since 0.7.0.
+This has been replaced by subclass since 0.7.0.
 Read this blogpost why.

 You can add a constructor (the function that is run when you